Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Introduction

 \subsection{Comments}

 W. Kaup obtained a classification of Hermitian symmetric spaces in \cite{MR639580,MR690007}.
 His work uses the so-called Jordan-Hilbert algebras (Jordan algebras with a compatible structure of Hilbert space and an adjoint map $X\mapsto X^*$).
 His technics seem difficult to adapt to the real case.
-This approach of symmetric space of W. Kaup is closer to the one of O. Loos than the one of E. Cartan.
-The paper \cite{MR2526791} shows a description in terms of L$^*$-algebras of the irreducible Hermitian symmetric spaces. \begin{ack}The author thanks Pierre de la Harpe for useful comments on a previous version of this article. \end{ack}
+The paper \cite{MR2526791} shows a description in terms of L$^*$-algebras of the irreducible Hermitian symmetric spaces.
+The approach of symmetric space of W. Kaup is closer to the one of O. Loos than the one of \'E. Cartan.
+Generalizations of Loos' approach to symmetric spaces can be found in \cite{MR1809879} and in \cite{Klotz:2009qy,MR1950888,MR776786} for Banach symmetric spaces.\\

+\textbf{Acknowledgments.} The author thanks Pierre de la Harpe for useful comments on a previous version of this article, Wolfgang Bertram for pointing out interesting and relevant references and Julien Maubon for illuminating discussions.
+Moreover, the referee did a great job which helped the author to correct some mistakes and improve readability.
+It is a pleasure to thank him.